Micrurus fulvius: Venom

 The venom of Micrurus fulvius is a potent neurotoxin with a median of 1.3 mg/kg SC.
 Envenomation causes rapid paralysis and respiratory failure in prey.
 In humans, symptoms include local pain, sialorrhea, paresthesia, ptosis, slurred speech, double vision, blurred vision, weakness, paralysis, fasciculation and diplopia.
 In severe cases, envenomation may progress to respiratory arrest and muscular paralysis eventually leading to respiratory failure.
 It is estimated that 5 mg of venom can be lethal to humans.

 M. fulvius bites and fatalities are very rare.
 Only two documented fatalities were attributed to this species in the 1950s, and only one has been reported since Wyeth antivenin became available for it in the 1960s.
 The snakes have a mortality rate between 5–20%.
 The most recent fatality attributed to the eastern coral snake occurred in 2006 (confirmed in 2009 report).
 The victim failed to seek proper medical attention and died several hours after being bitten, becoming the first fatality caused by M. fulvius in over 40 years.

-M. fulvius does not account for many cases of snakebite in the U.S., with only about 100 bites each year.
-The snake is considered secretive and generally reluctant to bite (its venomous potential was still being debated in the 1880s), and envenomation (i.e., secretion of venom during a strike) is thought to occur in only 40% of all bites.
+The snake is considered secretive and generally reluctant to bite, and envenomation is thought to occur in only 40% of all bites.
 Although, a study conducted in 1987 found that envenomation occurred in 75% of coral snake bites.
 Unlike New World pit vipers, this New World coral snake cannot control the amount of primarily neurotoxic venom injected.
 Dry bites often result from a near miss or deflection; although the venom an adult coral snake holds is enough to kill up to five adults, it cannot release all its venom in a single bite.
-Historically, however, the mortality rate was estimated to be about 10–20%, with death occurring in as little as one to two hours, or as much as 26 hours after the bite.
-This is not that surprising, since the LD_{100} for humans is estimated to be 4–5 mg of dried venom, while the average venom yield is 2–6 mg with a maximum of more than 12 mg.
-This is probably why current standard hospital procedure in the U.S. is to start with antivenin therapy for coral snake bites, even if no symptoms are found yet.
+Historically, the mortality rate was estimated to be about 10–20%, with death occurring in as little as one to two hours after the bite.